CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 Once that happens you can either move it on the main axis by dragging those arrows, or just grab and drag the object to wherever you want it.

-You can also set it's exact position with the menu on the bottom right of the screen
+You can also set its exact position with the menu on the bottom right of the screen

 picture

-there you will also see a menu with two options *World Coordinates* and *Object Coordinates*.
+There you will also see a menu with two options *World Coordinates* and *Object Coordinates*.

 *World Coordinates* lets you set position relative to the bed, with 0,0 being at the bottom left corner.

-*Object Coordinates* lets you shift the object from it's current position and will move it as far as you put in.
+*Object Coordinates* lets you shift the object from its current position and will move it as far as you put in.
 You can also switch to measuring in inches by checking the inches box.

 ### Scaling